 This is the ultimate guide to vegan muffins.
-The one and only muffin guide you will ever need to bake that perfectly moist and fluffy muffins with tall chubby muffin top.
+The one and only muffin guide you will ever need to bake those perfectly moist and fluffy muffins with a tall chubby muffin top.
 You can go straight to the kitchen and get baking as soon as you finish reading this guide.

-The only muffin guide post you need to read
+The only muffin guide you need to read

 The book is now sitting on the shelf of my friend’s house in Portugal (a long story for another time) but I still remember what the book taught me about making perfect muffins and I still use those same tips to this day.
 Full disclosure, I wasn’t vegan at that time so the muffin recipes in the baking book had eggs and milk in all of them, so after I started my vegan baking journey I experimented so many times to create that soft, fluffy and moist texture resulting in the perfectly tall and chubby muffin top with plant ingredients.

 To me, the tall and chubby muffin top is super important in muffins, after all, muffin tops exist for muffins, don’t they?
 If you are reading this article, I imagine you have come here to achieve your perfect vegan muffins, and I’m here to help you!
 By the time you finish reading this guide you will be transformed into a confident muffin baker well on your way to baking the perfect muffins in your very own kitchen.
 Let’s get started!